qizhenkang/myLeetCode/README.md

 When I entered my Ph.D. career, I found that what I love is not researching, but programming.
 Therefore, I decided to start the journey of _LeetCode_.
-It is not among core scientific researches, but a little source of happiness in the boring rearch career.
+It is not among core scientific researches, but a little source of happiness in the boring research career.
 At the same time, it may have some other effects.
-For instance, it may be helpful for seaking employment or my career advancement.
+For instance, it may be helpful for seeking employment or my career advancement.

 <!-- confront the uncertainty about the economic outlook -->